Beat the Heat: Essential Tips for Hiking in Arizona and Southern Utah

 Lightweight and Breathable Clothing

-When it comes to desert hiking attire, lightweight and breathable are the keywords.
+When it comes to summer hiking clothes, lightweight and breathable are the keywords.
 Choose moisture-wicking fabrics that help sweat evaporate quickly.
-Avoid cotton, as it retains moisture and can cause chafing.
+Avoid cotton—why is cotton bad for hiking?
+It traps moisture and can cause chafing.

 Light Colors Reflect Heat

-Light-colored clothing reflects the sun’s rays, keeping you cooler.
+Light-colored summer hiking outfits and clothing reflect the sun’s rays, keeping you cooler.
 Think whites, light blues, and tans instead of dark colors, which absorb heat.

 Long Sleeves and Pants